by Eric Meier

 Potency

-Abura irritant, nausea, and giddiness
+Abura irritant, nausea, giddiness, and vomiting

 African Blackwood irritant, sensitizer